Regulatory approaches to telemedicine

 In recent years the use of digital health services has expanded rapidly.
 While they may present a convenient way for some patients to access healthcare, it is important that these services do not compromise patients’ safety.
 This research will inform our approach to, and role in, the regulation of telemedicine in the UK.

-We wanted to find out more about how UK health regulators (MHRA, GPhC and CQC) and regulators overseas (Canada, the United States of America, Australia, New Zealand or European member states) regulate doctors, healthcare providers and healthcare services, where the services are provided remotely.
+We wanted to find out more about how UK health regulators (MHRA, GPhC and CQC) and regulators overseas (Canada, the United States of America, Australia, New Zealand or European countries) regulate doctors, healthcare providers and healthcare services, where the services are provided remotely.

-We wanted to compare how this works where the services are provided within the same jurisdiction (such as within the UK) and across jurisdictions (for example, when the doctor is physically based in France but the patient is in the UK).
+We wanted to compare how this works where the services are provided within the same jurisdiction (such as within the UK) and across jurisdictions (eg when the doctor is physically based in France but the patient is in the UK).

 We also wanted to understand more about how other industries regulate professionals who provide services remotely – eg financial services, engineering or surveying.
 Again, we wanted to find out if these apply across jurisdictions.